evinowen/grocery-basket/README.md

 ## Execute run.sh
 Start the process by executing the `run.sh` script, which will pull the secret information and pass the data along as it starts the main process.

+# List Items
+The list items that will be added to the cart are pulled from Firebase, each item should use the identifier from the Safeway site for the ID, and have at least a `quantity` numeric field to identify how many of the item should be added.
+If there is a `name` string field it will be used in the console output while the process is running.